Computed Tomography (CT) Scan

 At IU Health, your physicians may use any number of tools to diagnose your condition.
 They may use:

-If your physician suspects you have nonalcoholic fatty liver disease, imaging tests can provide the right information for a diagnosis.
-Tests such as a computed tomography (CT) scan and/or a magnetic resonance imaging (MRI) may be used.
+If your physician suspects you have MASLD, imaging tests can confirm the diagnosis.
+Tests such as a FibroScan, ultrasound, computed tomography (CT) scan and/or a magnetic resonance imaging (MRI) may be used.

-This new technology allows for a quick scan of your liver and spleen.
-The test checks for stiffness in your liver tissue (cirrhosis) and fatty deposits.
-You and your physician receive immediate test results.
+This technology is a quick, noninvasive scan of your liver and spleen using Vibration Controlled Transient Elastography (VCTE) and measures the stiffness of your liver and spleen tissue (cirrhosis) and how much fat is in your liver.
+You and your provider receive immediate test results.
 Together, you can determine treatment options.
-If the scan shows fatty deposits with scarring, then you may need a biopsy.
+If the scan shows fatty deposits with a lot of scarring, you may need additional testing such as a liver biopsy.

-Your physician can study your liver cells under a microscope to confirm NASH.
-This involves taking cells from your liver through a needle to determine if they show scarring and inflammation.
+A physician (pathologist) can study your liver cells under a microscope to confirm MASH and the degree of scarring (fibrosis).
+This involves taking cells from your liver through a needle in an outpatient procedure with sedation.

 Two kinds of fatty liver disease exist:

-Both kinds involve increased fatty deposits in your liver tissue.
-These both can impact proper function.
-Only NASH can progress to cirrhosis.
+Both kinds involve increased fatty deposits in your liver tissue but MASH is the more aggressive form that includes inflammation that can progress to cirrhosis.
 Nearly one-third of Americans have a fatty liver unrelated to alcohol consumption.
 Alcohol-induced liver disease also causes fatty deposits in the liver.

 You may have right upper abdominal pain.
 This comes from an increase in the size of your liver from fatty deposition.
 Often, people do not have any symptoms.